keera-studios/keera-hails/README.md

 connections, files and, optionally, FRP networks.

 Keera Hails is modular and extensible.
-It is cross platform (Windows, Linux, MacOSX, Android, GHCJS), UI-agnostic (Gtk+, WX, Qt, Android Native toolkit, HTML DOM), FRP-agnostic and device-agnostic (Wiimote, Webcams, etc).
+It is cross platform (Windows, Linux, MacOSX, iOS, Android, GHCJS), UI-agnostic (Gtk+, WX, Qt, iOS native UIs, Android Native toolkit, HTML DOM), FRP-agnostic and device-agnostic (Wiimote, Webcams, etc).

 Keera Hails has been used to create large applications and is used commercially in production.